svermeulen/vim-macrobatics/README.md

 Install into vim using your preferred plugin manager (eg. [vim-plug](https://github.com/junegunn/vim-plug)).

+Note that in order for macros to be repeatable with the `.` key, you will need to install [vim-repeat](https://github.com/tpope/vim-repeat).

-Note that this plugin contains no default mappings and will have no effect until you add your own maps to one of the `<plug>` bindings below:
+Note also that this plugin contains no default mappings and will have no effect until you add your own maps to one of the `<plug>` bindings below:

 For example, to add just the most basic functionality: